What is the goal and timeline for the campaign?

 When will the new library expansion be built?

 We cannot proceed with turning this dream into a reality until the necessary funding is secured.
 This can include pledged funds, which may serve as proof of means to support a loan from an area bank or lending institution.
-We anticipate the project will begin moving forward upon the completion of the campaign at the end of 2021, with work beginning in the spring of 2022.
+Given post-pandemic upheaval and spiraling costs in the construction industry it is not possible to say with any confidence when after funding is assured, construction may commence…but it will be as soon as we can make it happen!

 What will happen to the current log cabin?